awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 ```

 ## Properties<a name="sam-resource-function-properties"></a>

+ `AssumeRolePolicyDocument`   <a name="sam-function-assumerolepolicydocument"></a>
+Adds an AssumeRolePolicyDocument for the default created `Role` for this function\.
+If this property is not specified SAM adds a default assume role for this function\.
+*Type*: JSON
+*Required*: No
+*CloudFormation Compatibility*: This property is similar to the `[AssumeRolePolicyDocument](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html#cfn-iam-role-assumerolepolicydocument)` property of an `AWS::IAM::Role`\.
+SAM adds this property to the generated IAM Role for this Function\.
+If a Role ARN is provided for this Function, this property does nothing\.

  `AutoPublishAlias`   <a name="sam-function-autopublishalias"></a>
 Name of the Lambda alias\.
 For more information about Lambda aliases, see [AWS Lambda Function Aliases](https://docs.aws.amazon.com/lambda/latest/dg/configuration-aliases.html)\.